Introduction

 How can marketers use bot click and proxy open metrics?

-• Confirm deliverability: The email was delivered and wasn’t flagged as spam or phishing.
+- Confirm deliverability: Bot clicks in marketing emails confirm the email was delivered and wasn’t flagged as spam or phishing.
 Nice work!

 Though there are benefits to understanding these inflated metrics, it’s essential to adjust how you measure success.
-Use these engagement signals to help identify currently active email addresses and continue to keep proxy-opened emails on your list because they indicate a live inbox!
+Look at bot clicks in marketing emails as engagement signals to help identify currently active email addresses.
+Continue to keep proxy-opened emails on your list because they indicate a live inbox!
 But because we can’t treat proxy opens as direct engagement, be sure to track other actions like visiting landing pages, website visits, and form submissions to differentiate bot clicks from real engagement.

 Mitigate false engagement signals from bot clicks and proxy opens

 Bots tend to click on random links, which can distort engagement metrics and lead to inaccurate results.
-To mitigate this, consider implementing a few key strategies.
+To mitigate this, consider implementing a couple key strategies:

 As you can see, many of these inflated interactions are to protect end users.
-Email marketers have learned that even though these interactions do not come from real users, they can still offer valuable insights if you know how to interpret them.
+Email marketers have learned that even though bot clicks in marketing emails do not come from real users, they can still offer valuable insights if you know how to interpret them.
 Soon, Act-On will launch True Open, a proprietary feature that uses AI to provide clarity into the origins of automated vs. human clicks.

 By understanding the benefits of these automated interactions, email marketers can fine-tune their reporting, optimize deliverability, and build more accurate engagement strategies.